 Lotus 59s and Formula Ford

 It has been suggested that these 59s were ideal for conversion to Formula Ford, and several of them may have ended up in that category, but Simon Hadfield has pointed out that this may underestimate the number of changes that would have been required.
-As well as the engine, and probably the gearbox, the uprights, hubs, brakes and wheels would all have had to be changed.
+As well as the engine and probably the gearbox, the uprights, hubs, brakes and wheels would all have needed to be changed.

-Lotus 69s were very popular in Canadian Formula Ford.
+Lotus 69s, whether they were built as FF 69s or were converted 59s, were very popular in Canadian Formula Ford.
 Louise Roberge (Cap Rouge, Quebec), with the help of mechanic and business partner Louis Germain, raced a new Formula Ford Lotus 69 in the Molson series in 1970.
 Roberge also raced her 69 in the 1971 Molson Eastern Canadian Championship, as did Pierre Lambert (St-Bruno, Quebec) in his own car and Maurice Beauregard (Montréal, Quebec), R. Gould, E. Samson and S. Edgrin in Jim Russell entered Lotus 69s.
 Gilles Léger and Cliff Dawson were also shown as DNSs in Lotus 69s that season.
 In 1972, Lambert, Beauregard, Richard Doran, Victor Larose and Serge Fournier are all recorded racing in the opening round of the Championnat de Formule Ford du Quebec.
-In 1973, Larose continued to race his Lotus 69 in Formula Ford, and was joined at the Trois-Rivieres Formula Ford race in September by Jacques Lagourgue, Cliff Dawson, Daniel Campagna, David Houston, Serge Fournier, Peter Ananny and Tom Brown.
+In 1973, Larose continued to race his Lotus 69 in Formula Ford, and was joined at the Trois-Rivieres Formula Ford race in September by Dawson, Fournier, Jacques Lagourgue, Daniel Campagna, David Houston, Peter Ananny and Tom Brown.
 Peter Dragffy (spelt Dradffy in results) had a FF Lotus 69 as late as 1976.

-Thanks to Fred Stevenson for confirming that he had chassis FB-12 and that Malcolm Starr had chassis FB-9; and to Samuel Brown for advising that Dileo and Sirmons shared their Lola T240 in 1971, which gave the clue that their Lotus 59C was also shared the year before.
-Thanks also to Chris Townsend for his usual meticulous research into these cars; Bryan Miller and David McKinney for the history of the Leo Geoghegan car; Lotus historian Michael Oliver; Clive Chapman of Classic Team Lotus; regular collaborators Ted Walker, Simon Hadfield, Philippe Demeyer; and owners Chuck Sieber and Peter Studer.
+Thanks to Fred Stevenson for confirming that he had chassis FB-12 and that Malcolm Starr had chassis FB-9; and to Samuel Brown for advising that Dileo and Sirmons shared their Lola T240 in 1971, which gave the clue that their Lotus 59C was also shared the year before, and to Pearce Raeder for then confirming that his late father's car had been that Dileo/Sirmons car and for his further help on this model.
+Thanks also to Chris Townsend for his usual meticulous research into these cars; Bryan Miller and David McKinney for the history of the Leo Geoghegan car; Lotus historian Michael Oliver; Clive Chapman of Classic Team Lotus; Jerry Bensinger for the later history of FB-12; Joe Griffin for his dedicated research into these cars; regular collaborators Ted Walker, Simon Hadfield, Philippe Demeyer; and owners Chuck Sieber, Peter Studer and Clay Lescalleet.